RAYNBINGHAN3/solana-onchain-program/README.md

 # solana-onchain-program

-> **⚠️ This project is an early prototype by the author, with no engineering or performance optimization.
+> **⚠️ This project is an early prototype by the author, with no deep performance optimization.
 For any production/commercial use, code refactor and optimization are strongly recommended (suggest follows `pinocchio` practices).**

 ---